kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 <!-- The name of a Kosli pipeline does not have to match the name of a git
 repository - but it helps if the relationship is clear. -->

-Now let's find out which artifact was built from commit [16d9990](https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4) to the `runner` repository.
+Find the artifact built from commit [16d9990](https://github.com/cyber-dojo/runner/commit/16d9990ad23a40eecaf087abac2a58a2d2a4b3f4) to cyber-dojo's `runner` repository:

 <!-- Would be really nice if we had commit completion here so we could use
      kosli artifact get runner:16d9990